 These skills were put into good use when Oji became head of product at Atlassian in 2016.
 Udezue’s attention to detail and strong leadership skills were instrumental at his time at Atlassian, where he led product strategy for Hipchat and Stride for two years.

-His current role as VP of product at Calendly has further solidified his status as one of the best product managers in the business.
+During his role as VP of product at Calendly, he has further solidified his status as one of the best product managers in the business.

 Udezue’s most praised attributes at work naturally spill over into his personal life, too.
 Keen to empower others, he founded the Kernel Fund, an angel fund that invests seed capital into sub-Saharan tech companies.

 In Oji’s own words: "One of the hardest things to do, as a product leader, is harnessing the intelligence of all the people in the organization".

 Oji believes that understanding this issue is the first key step in creating growth culture.
 If everyone involved can’t input their expertise, there’s a higher chance of a product failing — and with a substandard product comes substandard growth.

 Udezue is a champion for creating "flat spaces" when it comes to product innovation.
 Put simply, this involves creating a space where everyone in a team has equal opportunity to contribute to the creation of a product, regardless of their position in the company.